abhiwand/atk/python/intelanalytics/doc/source/ds_mlal_0.rst

     Figure 1 - Example layout of a bipartite graph for LDA.
     The left-hand column contains one vertex for each document in the input corpus, while the right-hand column contains vertices for each unique word found in them.
-    Edges connecting left- and right-hand columns denote the number of times the word was found in the document the for example connects.
+    Edges connecting left- and right-hand columns denote the number of times the word was found in the document the edge connects.

 Training LDA
 ------------